E-Camacho314/CSE-360-Group-Project/CSE-360-Group-Project-main/README.md

 # CSE-360-Group-Project
 Github Repository for CSE 360 Team 43 Project

-Current Phase: PHASE II

-NOTE: src has the most updated files.
-Please look at that for grading

 Instructions:
   Download Files and add Project_CSE_360_Help_System to eclipse workspace Set slf4j jars in module path and sqlite jar in class path